Understanding the Cost of Group Health Insurance for Small Businesses

 • The level of coverage

 Todd is a seasoned benefits insurance broker with over 35 years of industry experience.
 As the Founder and CEO of Taylor Benefits Insurance Agency, Inc, he provides strategic consultations and high-quality support to ensure his clients’ competitive position in the marketplace, thereby addressing all their healthcare needs.
-Todd’s expert knowledge covers a broad section of insurance topics, including Medicaid, Medicare, and other viable health insurance options like those provided by healthcare.gov.
+Todd’s expert knowledge covers a broad section of insurance topics, including Medicaid, Medicare, and other viable medical protection options like those provided by healthcare.gov.

 How much does health insurance cost for employers?